quetza16/distributed-computing-rig/README.md

 #  Distributed Computing Test Rig – 9-Node Bare-Metal Cluster

 This project demonstrates the physical setup and network configuration of a distributed computing test rig composed of 9 individual desktop systems.
 The purpose is to simulate parallel task execution and load distribution across multiple nodes using real hardware.
-AI Assistance / Yapay Zeka Desteği
-Some parts of the code in this project have been developed with the assistance of OpenAI's ChatGPT AI model.
-For more information, visit: https://chat.openai.com/ Bu projedeki bazı kodlar, OpenAI'nin ChatGPT yapay zeka modeli yardımıyla geliştirilmiştir.

 ---

 # System Overview